yuanzhongqiao/aureuserp/README.md

     - These credentials are used to log in to the admin panel.

 4. **Installation Complete**
-   Once the above steps are finished, the installation process is complete, and you can start using Krayin ERP.
+   Once the above steps are finished, the installation process is complete, and you can start using Aureus ERP.

 That’s it!
-With just one command, your Krayin ERP environment is ready to use.
+With just one command, your Aureus ERP environment is ready to use.

 ### License

-Krayin CRM is a truly opensource CRM framework which will always be free under the OSL-3.0 License.
+Aureus CRM is a truly opensource CRM framework which will always be free under the OSL-3.0 License.

 ### Security Vulnerabilities

 Please don't disclose security vulnerabilities publicly.
-If you find any security vulnerability in Krayin CRM then please email us: sales@krayinerp.com.
+If you find any security vulnerability in Aureus CRM then please email us: sales@aureuserp.com.